Exponential single server queues in an interactive random environment: Introduction and literature review

-\underline{Structure and main results of the paper.}\\ In Section \ref{sect:model} we describe the general model of a queueing system in a non-autonomous random environment.
+In Section \ref{sect:model} we describe the general model of a queueing system in a non-autonomous random environment.
 In Section \ref{sect:Separable} we characterize separability of the queueing-environment process and derive ergodicity conditions and the stationary distribution.
-In Section \ref{sect:Non-separable} we start with an application from production-inventory theory where separability does not hold.
+The case of a finite waiting room is investigated in Section \ref{sect:FiNModel}.
+In Section \ref{sect:Non-separable} we investigate non-separable queueing-environment systems.
 In Section \ref{sect:ergodicity-necessary} we prove a necessary condition for ergodicity of non-separable queueing systems in a random environment, which is trivially valid in the separable case.
 In Section \ref{sect:ergodicity-Lyapunov} we provide sufficient conditions for ergodicity by constructing a Lyapunov function which indicates negative drift of the queueing-environment process.
-In Section \ref{sect:BoundingNPF} we combine our findings on separable and non-separable systems by showing that it is in many cases possible to find for a non-separable system related separable partner systems such that performance indices of the former (which are not explicitly computable) can be bounded by the respective indices of the separable partner.
+The section ends with a non-separable modification of the introductory Example \ref{ex:QueueInventory1}.
+In Section \ref{sect:expo-ergodicity-Lyapunov} we prove conditions for exponential ergodicity.
+In Section \ref{sect:BoundingNPF} we combine our findings on separable and non-separable systems by showing that in many cases it is possible to find for a non-separable system related separable partner systems such that performance indices of the former (which are not explicitly computable) can be bounded by the respective indices of the separable partner.

-As a running example we investigate several variants of a production system, modeled as a queueing system with an associated inventory which holds items needed in the production process and a replenishment system which generates new items on request of the inventory.
-The combined inventory-replenishment system constitutes the environment of the queueing system.